Bstrinic/landing-page-odin/README.md

-# Project Title: Responsive Landing Page
+# Project Title: Landing Page

 ## Project Overview
-This project involves creating a responsive landing page based on a provided design specification.
+This project involves creating a landing page based on a provided design specification.
 The page will contain four main sections and a footer, with a focus on implementing a clean, professional layout using HTML and CSS.

 The goal of the project is to take a high-level design and break it down into smaller, manageable components.
 Each section of the landing page will be developed step-by-step, ensuring that the layout and structure are properly defined before focusing on styling and responsiveness.